mprud2/Election_Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on the popular vote.
+6. Calculate the total number of votes from each county
+7. Calculate the percentage of votes that came from each county
+8. Determine which county had the biggest turnout.

 ## Resources
 - Data Source: election_results.csv